alnooristiak/alnooristiak/README.md

 ### 👋 Hello there!
 Welcome to my GitHub profile!

 # 💫 About Me:
-I'am AL Noor Istiak Mahmud.
+## I'am AL Noor Istiak Mahmud.
-Javascript & React Native/React JS Developer
+## Javascript & React Native/React JS Developer.

 👋 Hello!
 I'm a dedicated Computer Science Engineering student with a strong focus on web and mobile app development.
 My skill set includes JavaScript, React.js, React Native, TypeScript, Object-Oriented Programming with TypeScript, MongoDB, and Mongoose.

 I possess a deep understanding of modern frameworks and have successfully built scalable applications with clean and maintainable code.
 Additionally, I excel in team management, fostering effective communication and collaboration for project success.